 LNER D49 Class 4-4-0 No.246 MorayshireDesigned by Gresley and built at the LNER Darlington Works in 1928, Morayshire is the only surviving member of 76 'Shires'.
 As British Railways No.62712 Morayshire continued in service until 1961 and after use as a stationary boiler at Slateford Laundry was stored until 1964.
 The locomotive was purchased by Ian Fraser and subsequently donated to the Royal Scottish Museum.
 It was restored at Inverurie Works, Dalmeny and the SRPS Falkirk Depot.
 In 1975 Morayshire featured in the Stockton & Darlington Railway 150th Anniversary at Shildon and hauled several main-line excursions until 1981.

-A major overhaul of Morayshire has recently been undertaken at Bo'ness, and the photograph shows No.246 on 25 August 2005 hauling its first passenger service for over twenty years.
+A major overhaul of Morayshire was undertaken at Bo'ness, and the photograph shows No.246 on 25 August 2005 hauling its first passenger service for over twenty years.

 British Railways Standard 2-6-4T No.80105Designed by Riddles as a mixed traffic tank locomotive and built by British Railways at Brighton Works in 1955.
 80105 was purchased from Barry scrap yard in 1973 by the Locomotive Owners Group (Scotland), a group of SRPS members, and restored to service on the Bo'ness & Kinneil Railway in 2000.

-Several other steam locomotives at Bo'ness are owned by other organisations including Great North of Scotland Railway 4-4-0 No.49 Gordon Highlander (on loan from the Glasgow Museum of Transport) and Midland Railway 'Compound' 4-4-0 No.1000 (on loan from the National Railway Museum) which are on display in the Museum of Scottish Railways.
+Several other steam locomotives at Bo'ness are owned by other organisations including Great North of Scotland Railway 4-4-0 No.49 Gordon Highlander (on loan from the Glasgow Museum of Transport) which is on display in the Museum of Scottish Railways.